-As of December 31, 2021, we employed 238 employees, of which 235 were full-time employees.
+As of December 31, 2023, we employee 268 employees, of which 266 were full-time employees.
 A significant number of our management and professional employees have had prior experience with pharmaceutical, biotechnology or medical product companies.
 None of our employees are represented by a labor union or covered under a collective bargaining agreement.
 Management considers relations with our employees to be good.

 Our approach to how we recruit, develop, retain and manage our talent is driven by our values statement: Making an impact through innovation, inclusion, and inspiration.
 Our values are at the core of who we are as an organization, and what drive us to envision a brighter future for the patients and families we serve.
 Critical to achieving our strategic imperatives is our ability to build a world-class organization and retain an exceptional team in which each member plays a unique and important role.
-We value diversity, inclusion, and social responsibility where our employees have a strong sense of belonging and contributing, while being empowered to make a real difference.
-In 2021, we updated our Nominating and Corporate Governance Committee's oversight of our strategies and policies related to our people and diversity, equity and inclusion ("DEI"), in addition to the Nominating and Corporate Governance Committee's oversight of our environmental, social and governance ("ESG") strategy, initiatives and policies.
+We value diversity, equity, inclusion, and social responsibility where our employees have a strong sense of belonging and contributing, while being empowered to make a real difference.
+This commitment is company-wide and our Nominating and Corporate Governance Committee oversees our strategies and policies related to our people and diversity, equity and inclusion ("DEI") initiatives, in addition to those for our environmental, social and governance ("ESG") initiatives.

 We recognize that maintaining an engaged and high-performing workforce who share a connection with the communities we serve is critical to our success.
 Comradery and cohesion are at the core of who we are as a company, and are integral facets of our human capital strategy.
-Whether it is coming together throughout the year to connect at our town halls or participating in a global fitness challenge to support the health and well-being of our employees, we take a team approach to our work.
-We are inspired by each other and the possibilities of what we can achieve together.
+Whether it is coming together throughout the year to connect at our town halls or participating in local walks for the patient communities for whom we work to support meaningful connections, we take a team approach to our work.
+We are inspired by the communities we serve, the opportunities to engage and learn from individuals and their families, and the possibilities of what we can achieve together.